cu-mkp/m-k-manuscript-data/_texts/p-061v_tl.md

-## <span class="m">Azure enamel</span> with <span class="m">oil</span>
+## <span class="m">Azur d’esmail</span> in <span class="m">oil</span>

-One must choose the finest possible, for if it is coarse one cannot work in <span class="m">oil</span>.
-And if you cannot find any that is fine enough, you may as well grind it, not with <span class="m">water</span> but with <span class="m">oil</span>, and grind it thick.
-Then lay it on your palette and mix in some <span class="m">turpentine</span> but not much, to make it bind, and make it as thick as <span class="m">butter</span> or <span class="m">mortar</span>, and then, with a large enough brush, work it while always moving the brush freely.
-Then, to soften it, make jagged hatching <span class="sup">movements</span> with the tip of the brush.
-The highlights will be made using the same diluted with <span class="m">ceruse</span>, which makes it bind, making it easier to work.
+One needs too choose the most <span class="del"> beautiful</span> delicate that will be possible, for if it is coarse one cannot work with it in <span class="m">oil</span>.
+And if you do not find any that is subtle enough, you can crush it well, not with <span class="m">water</span> but with <span class="m">oil</span>, & crush it thickly.
+Next lay it on your palette & mix in a little <span class="m">turpentine</span>, but not much, to give it a bond, and make it to be as thick as <span class="m">butter</span> or <span class="m">mortar</span>, & then, with a fairly large pinceau, work it by always moving the pinceau back and forth.
+Then, to soften it, hatch across it in a jagged manner with <span class="del">the</span> the tip of the pinceau.
+The highlights will be made with <span class="del">d</span> the same thinned with <span class="m">ceruse</span>, which, giving it a bond, makes it easier to work.
 I have seen it used thus.
-It must be very thick, so that you almost need an effort to spread it with your brush.
-And it will be all the better if you lay down your painting.
-All these difficulties do not occur when it is very fine and fluid without being crushed, and it doesn't run.
+It must be very thick, & such that you all but struggle to spread it with your pinceau.
+And it is all the better if you lay down your panel.
+All these difficulties do not arise when it is very subtle & thin without being crushed, and does not run.

-> *at left bottom margin*
+> *at left middle margin*
 >
 >
->   <span class="m">Azure</span> needs to be applied neatly, which is why it always fades when it is applied over old, already tarnished, <span class="m">azure</span> to mend an old painting.
-In such cases, it is better to scrape off the old layer and prime again and then apply the <span class="m">azure</span>.
-It is the same for almost all other colors.
-Also azure mixed with <span class="m">oil</span> always remains shiny, which is not good for <span class="m">azure</span> because that makes it fade.
+>   <span class="m">Azure</span> wants to be layered neatly, which is why <span class="del">whe</span> it always dies somewhat when layers it over old, already tarnished, <span class="m">azure</span> to mend an old panel.
+In such matters, it is better to scrape off the old layer & prime again, then put down the <span class="m">azure</span>.
+It is thus for almost all other colors.
+Also, azure crushed with <span class="m">oil</span> always remains shiny, which is not a good sign for <span class="m">azure</span> for this causes it to die.

-## Grinding colors
+## Crushing colors

-A slab of <span class="m">glass</span> one inch thick is more appropriate than anything else for grinding colours neatly, especially for <span class="m">lacquer</span> and for <span class="m">whites</span>.
+A slab of <span class="del">marble & p</span> <span class="m">glass</span> one <span class="del">glass</span> thumb thick is more appropriate than anything else for crushing colours neatly, especially for <span class="m">lake</span> & for <span class="m">whites</span>.